MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/SISCCSDMX.md

 ---
 title: Power Query SIS-CC SDMX connector
-description: Provides basic information and prerequisites for the SIS-CC SDMX connector, descriptions of the optional input parameters, and discusses limitations and issues you might encounter.
+description: Provides basic information and prerequisites for the SIS-CC SDMX connector, descriptions of the optional input parameters, and discusses limitations and issues you might come across.
 author: bezhan-msft
 ms.service: powerquery
 ms.topic: conceptual